Pickleball Rules - An Overview

 Pickleball Scoring Rules

-• Games are normally played to 11 points, win by 2.
+• Games are normally played to 11 points.
+A player or team must win by 2 points.

 • Tournament games may be to 15 or 21, win by 2.

-• When the serving team’s score is even (0, 2, 4, 6, 8, 10) the player who was the first server in the game for that team will be in the right/even court when serving or receiving; when odd (1, 3, 5, 7, 9) that player will be in the left/odd court when serving or receiving.
+• When the serving team’s score is even (0, 2, 4, 6, 8, 10) the player who was the first server in the game for that team will be in the right/even court when serving or receiving.
+When odd (1, 3, 5, 7, 9), that player will be in the left/odd court when serving or receiving.

 THE 5 BASIC PICKLEBALL SERVING RULES

-1. The ball must stay inbounds
+1. The ball must stay inbounds.

-3. Serving must be done at the baseline
+3. Serving must be done at the baseline.

-5. The game ends at 11, 15, or 21 points
+5. The game ends at 11, 15, or 21 points.

-DETERMINING SERVING TEAM
+DETERMINING THE SERVING TEAM

 Players use a variety of methods for choosing which team will serve first.
+These include:

-• Tossing a coin
+• Tossing a coin.

-• Holding a hand behind your paddle with 1 or 2 fingers up, having your opponent choose “1” or “2”
+• Holding a hand behind your paddle with 1 or 2 fingers up, having your opponent choose “1” or “2.”

-• Writing a “1” or “2” on a piece of paper, having your opponent choose “1” or “2”
+• Writing a “1” or “2” on a piece of paper, having your opponent choose “1” or “2.”

 THE PICKLEBALL SERVE

-• The serve must be made underhand
+• The rules for pickleball clearly state that the serve must be made underhand.

-• Paddle contact with the ball must be below the server’s waist (navel level)
+• Paddle contact with the ball must be below the server’s waist (navel level).

 SERVICE SEQUENCE IN PICKLEBALL DOUBLES

-NOTE: in pickleball singles, only one serve is completed from each player unless a point is won.
-Once a fault occurs, the opposing player begins their serve.
-There are many side outs in pickleball singles.
+In pickleball singles, only one serve is completed from each player unless a point is won.

-• The first serve of each side-out is made from the right-hand court
+• The first serve of each side-out is made from the right-hand court.

-• As subsequent points are scored, the server continues switching back and forth until a fault is committed and the first server loses the serve
+• As subsequent points are scored, the server continues switching back and forth until a fault is committed and the first server loses the serve.

-• When the first server loses the serve the partner then serves from their correct side of the court (except for the first service sequence of the game)
+• When the first server loses the serve, the partner then serves from their correct side of the court (except for the first service sequence of the game).

-• The second server continues serving until his team commits a fault and loses the serve to the opposing team
+• The second server continues serving until his team commits a fault and loses the serve to the opposing team.

-• In singles the server serves from the right-hand court when his or her score is even and from the left when the score is odd.
+• In singles, the server serves from the right-hand court when his or her score is even and from the left when the score is odd.

 DOUBLE-BOUNCE PICKLEBALL RULES

-• After the ball has bounced once in each team’s court, both teams may either volley the ball (hit the ball before it bounces) or play it off a bounce (ground stroke)
+• After the ball has bounced once in each team’s court, both teams may either volley the ball (hit the ball before it bounces) or play it off a bounce (ground stroke).

-LINE CALLS
+LINE CALLS UNDER PICKLEBALL RULES

-• A ball contacting any line, except the non-volley zone line on a serve, is considered “in”
+• A ball contacting any line, except the non-volley zone line on a serve, is considered “in.”

-• A serve contacting the non-volley zone line is considered a fault
+• A serve contacting the non-volley zone line is considered a fault.

 PICKLEBALL RULES: FAULTS

-• A fault is any action that stops play because of a rule violation
+• A fault is any action that stops play because of a rule violation.

-• A fault by the receiving team results in a point for the serving team
+• A fault by the receiving team results in a point for the serving team.

-• A fault by the serving team results in the server’s loss of serve or side out
+• A fault by the serving team results in the server’s loss of serve or side- out.

 • A fault occurs when:

-• A serve does not land within the area of the receiving court or sideline or baseline
+• A serve does not land within the area of the receiving court or sideline or baseline.

-• The ball hits the net on the serve and does not land in the serving zone
+• The ball hits the net on the serve and does not land in the serving zone.

-• The ball is volleyed before a bounce has occurred on each side
+• The ball is volleyed before a bounce has occurred on each side.

-• The ball is hit out of bounds
+• The ball is hit out of bounds.

-• A ball bounces twice before being struck by the receiver
+• A ball bounces twice before being struck by the receiver.

-• A player, player’s clothing, or any part of a player’s paddle touches the net or the net post when the ball is in play
+• A player’s clothing (including shoes), or any part of a player’s paddle touches the net or the net post when the ball is in play.

-• There is a violation of a service rule
+• There is a violation of a service rule.

-• A ball in play strikes a player or anything the player is wearing or carrying
+• A ball in play strikes a player or anything the player is wearing or carrying.

-• A ball in play strikes any permanent object before bouncing on the court
+• A ball in play strikes any permanent object before bouncing on the court.

 Pickleball Rules: The Kitchen

 Even if you haven’t stepped on a pickleball court or picked up a pickleball paddle, you’ve probably heard of the kitchen.
-Well, we’re here to discuss pickleball kitchen rules because they are unique to pickleball.
+No matter where you play pickleball (we have a pickleball court locator to help with that), every court has a kitchen.

 The pickleball kitchen rules are easily the most infamous rules that pickleball has.
 There’s nothing greater than seeing someone step in the kitchen before the ball bounces and hearing an entire court yell, “KITCHEN!”
 In pickleball tournament play, the referee will yell out “FAULT!” instead.